About Me

 Despite the clear benefits of a wellbeing-based society, deep structural and psychological barriers keep us locked into systems of disconnection.

-Cultural Resistance → Wellbeing-centred policies are often dismissed as idealistic or unrealistic, despite overwhelming evidence of their long-term benefits.
+Cultural Resistance.
+Wellbeing-centred policies are often dismissed as idealistic or unrealistic, despite overwhelming evidence of their long-term benefits.
 Many fear change more than they fear the negative impacts of the status quo.

-Psychological Resistance → Humans are wired to seek short-term rewards and avoid uncertainty.
+Psychological Resistance.
+Humans are wired to seek short-term rewards and avoid uncertainty.
 Cognitive biases such as loss aversion and status quo bias make it difficult for individuals and institutions to embrace new ways of living, governing and structuring society.

-Social and Institutional Resistance → The structures that reinforce disconnection, work cultures that glorify burnout, industries that profit from consumer dissatisfaction and digital technologies that fuel distraction, are deeply embedded in the way we live.
+Social and Institutional Resistance.
+The structures that reinforce disconnection, work cultures that glorify burnout, industries that profit from consumer dissatisfaction and digital technologies that fuel distraction, are deeply embedded in the way we live.

 The solution is not just to propose alternatives, but to shift the narrative, to make reconnection not just necessary, but desirable and accessible for all.

-The Call to Action: Reconnection as a Way Forward
+Reconnection as a Way Forward

 The world is already changing, either by design or by crisis.
 Rising levels of chronic stress, inequality, political instability and climate breakdown are forcing a re-evaluation of what truly matters.
 The question is whether we choose to act consciously or wait until we are forced to react.